APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Energy and Natural Resources
 - [Low-Income Energy Affordability Data (LEAD)](https://www.energy.gov/scep/low-income-energy-affordability-data-lead-tool-and-community-energy-solutions) -  A free online tool by the U.S. Department of Energy.
 This interactive platform helps users make data-driven decisions on energy goals and program planning by improving their understanding of low-income and moderate-income household energy characteristics.
 - [State and Local Planning for Energy (SLOPE) Platform](https://maps.nrel.gov/slope/) - A free easy-to-access online platform, by the U.S. Department of Energy, to support data-driven state and local energy and decarbonization planning.
-SLOPE includes two distinct tools namely the Scenario Planner and the Data Viewer to support jurisdictions’ planning needs.
+SLOPE includes two distinct tools namely the Scenario Planner and the Data Viewer to support jurisdictions planning needs.
 - [NREL Solar Radiation](https://nsrdb.nrel.gov/) - The National Solar Radiation Database (NSRDB) is a serially complete collection of hourly and half-hourly values of meteorological data and the three most common measurements of solar radiation: global horizontal, direct normal and diffuse horizontal irradiance.

 ### Equity and Environmental Justice